adrcunha/lrzsz/README.md

 # lrzsz: free x/y/zmodem implementation

-> This is Uwe Ohse's lrzsz with fixes for current compilers (the last official version dates from Decemver 199).
-The minimal required amount of changes were introduced in order to fix errors when building the tools.
+> This is Uwe Ohse's `lrzsz` with fixes for newer compilers, as the last official version of the tool dates from December 1998.
+The changes were kept to the minimum required in order to fix errors when building.
 >
-> The original code can be found at https://www.ohse.de/uwe/software/lrzsz.html and the original HTML is reproduced below.
+> The original code and documentation can be found at https://www.ohse.de/uwe/software/lrzsz.html (the original page is reproduced below).
 >
 > #### Tested on
 >
 > * MacOS with Xcode 15
-> * Raspberry Pi with Raspbian 8.3.0
+> * Raspberry Pi with gcc (Raspbian 8.3.0-6+rpi1) 8.3.0
 >
 > with `make fastcheck`.